mauricioduarte01/yunit/README.md

 **See the file [CODING.md](https://github.com/yunit-io/yunit/blob/master/CODING.md) for build and running instructions**
 ### Translations ###
-For help with translations do a pull request with the changes that you made to the .po file of your language.
+For help with translations go to [yunit's page on Transifex](https://www.transifex.com/yunit/public/)

 ### Contact Us ###